Go to the content

 TICKETS

-This website is compliant with the Act of April 4, 2019 on digital accessibility of websites and mobile applications of public sector bodies.
+This website is partially compliant with the Annex to the Act of 4 April 2019 on the digital accessibility of websites and mobile applications of public sector bodies due to the non-compliances listed below.

-The accessibility Statement was created on the basis of a self-assessment carried out by the public sector body.
+This accessibility statement was prepared on the basis of an audit carried out by Accens Sp. z o.o.

 Feedback and contact information